EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

 ##TRANSITIONING FROM WEB FORMS

-As a web forms developer I found the transition to MVC was a bit of a shock at first.
-Without fully understanding the nature of MVC I found the lack of a Toolbox filled with server controls confusing.
-However once it became clear that the goal of MVC was to expose HTML markup and give developers full control over what is rendered to the browser I quickly embraced the idea.
+As a web forms developer, I found the transition to MVC to be a bit of a shock at first.
+Without fully understanding the nature of MVC, I found the lack of a Toolbox filled with server controls to be confusing.
+However, once it became clear that the goal of MVC was to expose HTML markup and give developers full control over what is rendered to the browser, I quickly embraced the idea.

 In MVC development, HTML helpers replace the server control, but the similarities aren’t exactly parallel.
-Web form’s and server controls were intended to bring the workflow of desktop forms to the web.
-In MVC HTML helpers provide a shortcut to writing out raw HTML elements that are frequently used.
+Whereas web forms and server controls were intended to bring the workflow of desktop forms to the web, MVC's HTML helpers simply provide a shortcut to writing out raw HTML elements that are frequently used.

 The HTML helper, in most cases, is a method that returns a string.
-When called in a View using the razor syntax @Html, we are accessing the Html property of the View which is an instance of the HtmlHelper class.
+When we call a helper in a View using the razor syntax **@Html**, we are accessing the Html property of the View, which is an instance of the HtmlHelper class.

-Writing extensions for the HtmlHelper class will allow us to create our own custom helpers to encapsulate complex HTML markup.
-Custom helpers promote the use of reusable code and are unit testable.
-Custom helpers can be configured by passing values to the constructor, via fluent configuration, strongly typed or a combination of and ultimately return a string.
+Writing extensions for the **HtmlHelper** class will allow us to create our own custom helpers to encapsulate complex HTML markup.
+Custom helpers also promote the use of reusable code and are unit testable.
+Custom helpers can be configured by passing values to the constructor, via fluent configuration, strongly typing, or a combination of both, and ultimately return a string.

 ##HOW TO BEGIN

-The first step in writing an HTML helper is finding code within our project that we intend on reusing.
-For the extent of this article I will be using an Alert message as an example.
-The alert is a UI element that displays a message and has a default, success, warning, or information style.
+The first step in writing an HTML helper is finding code within our project that you intend on reusing.
+For the extent of this article I will be using an **Alert** message as an example.
+The alert is a UI element that displays a message which has a default, success, warning, or information style.
 The alert element’s markup is simple in construction but gives us an adequate sample for the scope of this article.

 ![This is how the alert element looks in the browser.](./images/Alert-box.jpg)

-Next we’ll examine the alert markup and see how we can break it down and construct reusable piece of content.
+With our code targeted, we’ll examine the alert markup and see how we can break it down and construct reusable pieces of content.
 The alert is made up of a div container, a message, a close button and can have multiple styles applied to it.
-If we examine the markup we can see that there are parts of the element that are static, and parts that can be broken down in to options that can be set as parameters.
+If we examine the markup, we can see that there are parts of the element that are static, and parts that can be broken down into options that can be set as parameters.

 ![Alert element markup details](./images/markup-details.jpg)